• Youtube Icon

 Improving SA's largest HIV prevention programme with behavioural economics

-Genesis Analytics and the Foundation for Professional Development (FPD) have been commissioned by the Bill and Melinda Gates Foundation to provide technical assistance to the South African Department of Health (DOH) to support the delivery of a key HIV prevention programme - the national Medical Male Circumcision (MMC) Programme.
+Genesis Analytics and the Foundation for Professional Development (FPD) have been commissioned by the Gates Foundation to provide technical assistance to the South African Department of Health (DOH) to support the delivery of a key HIV prevention programme - the national Medical Male Circumcision (MMC) Programme.

 Evaluating NHI Phase 1 pilot implementation for Department of Health